liuchengxu/vim-clap/docs/src/plugins/config.md

 [log]
 # Specify the max log level.
 max-level = "debug"
-# Specify the log target.
+# Specify the log target to enable more detailed logging.
+#
+# Particularlly useful for the debugging purpose.
 #
 # ```toml
 # [log]